-American Depositary Receipts ("ADRs") and Global Depositary Receipts ("GDRs") Risk traded and denominated in the currencies of countries other than the home country of the issuer of the underlying shares.
+American Depositary Receipts ("ADRs") and Global Depositary Receipts ("GDRs") Risk

+ADRs are certificates that evidence ownership of shares of a foreign issuer and are alternatives to purchasing directly the underlying foreign securities in their national markets and currencies.
+GDRs are certificates issued by an international bank that generally are traded and denominated in the currencies of countries other than the home country of the issuer of the underlying shares.
 ADRs and GDRs may be subject to certain of the risks associated with direct investments in the securities of foreign companies, such as currency, political, economic and market risks, because their values depend on the performance of the non-dollar denominated underlying foreign securities.